 #6 Helps breastfeeding and health

-Carrying your baby in kangaroo care has many advantages to breastfeeding; breastfeeding usually starts more easily 8, more breast milk is produced, feeds are more frequent, there is better digestion and faster weight gain.
-Breastfeeding also supports a significant decrease in diseases such as pneumonia, septicaemia and necrotising enterocolitis 9 10.
-See Breastfeeding a Premature Baby for further information.
+Carrying your baby in kangaroo care has many advantages to breastfeeding; breastfeeding usually starts more easily 14, more breast milk is produced, feeds are more frequent, there is better digestion and faster weight gain.
+Breastfeeding also supports a significant decrease in diseases such as pneumonia, septicaemia and necrotising enterocolitis.15 16

 Kangaroo care can help parents bond and interact with their baby, feel empowered and more confident because they are able to help with their baby’s care.
 Skin-to-skin contact releases more oxytocin which helps with feeling calm and with mother’s milk supply.
-Mothers can feel less depressed, less stressed and better able to cope with having a premature baby when they care for their baby by this method 11 12.
+Mothers can feel less depressed, less stressed and better able to cope with having a premature baby when they care for their baby by this method17 18 while the increased bonding in kangaroo care helps long term emotional health 19.

 #8 Financial savings